You are browsing documentation for an outdated version.

 two approaches to segment Ingress resources into different Workspaces in

-The Kubernetes Ingress Controller is compatible a variety of runtimes:
+The Kong Ingress Controller is compatible a variety of runtimes:

 Kong Gateway (OSS)

 The Ingress Controller is primarily developed against releases of the

 If you are a Kong Enterprise customer, you have access to two more runtimes.

 The first one, Kong Enterprise K8S, is an package that takes the Open-Source

 Kong Gateway and adds enterprise-only plugins to it.

 You simply need to deploy Kong Enterprise K8S instead of the Open-Source

 Gateway in-order to take full-advantage of enterprise plugins.